 So I helped myself and the chapter on A brand new day resonated the most with me.
 I started experimenting with its game called Day Parenting.
 I first did it deliberately for one full day on a relaxed free Saturday.

-Here’s my logbook of that day spiced with some content of the Day Parenting Game:
+Here’s my logbook of that day spiced with some content of the book describing the Day Parenting Game:

 06:00h – appreciate the ‘Baby Day’ in its unique morning beauty… and let it sleep a bit more 🙂